-Celebrating its 35th year at the University of Memphis, the 2012 WordSmith competition
+Celebrating over 35 years at the University of Memphis, the WordSmith competition brings 200

-Approximately 200 middle and high school students from 30 area schools congregated
+middle and high school students from 30 area schools to the University of Memphis to

-This year, the dashes included a 40-word dash that asked students to describe a penny
+These dashes include a 40-word dash that asked students to describe an object without

-without actually naming the object.
-The 100-word dash asked students to create a
+actually naming it.
+The 100-word dash asks students to create a narrative of events

-in a 120-word dash that asked them to write a letter to the editor taking a stance
+in a 120-word dash that asks them to write a letter to the editor taking a stance

 on an issue referenced by a collection of recent news headlines.

-At the conclusion of the first three events, door prizes were given out and student
+At the conclusion of the first three events, door prizes are given out and student

-winners of each dash and in each grade were announced.
-Each student winner was then
+winners of each dash and in each grade are announced.
+Each student winner is then

 invited to participate in the 400-word main event dash, a chance to write for 60 minutes

-The first three dashes were judged by area English teachers who also served as coaches
+The first three dashes are judged by English Department faculty and local English

 Student Registration Form